mitchins/markdeck/mcp/USAGE.md

 This document demonstrates how to use the MarkDeck MCP server to safely manipulate STATUS.md files.

+> **Use in other projects:** You can point the tools at any MarkDeck-formatted `STATUS.md` by passing an absolute or relative `statusPath`.
+Keep this repo (or a published build of `mcp`) available locally so the server can import the MarkDeck core parser/serializer.

 ## Installation

 First, build the MCP server: